-Effective February 1, 2019, the Company entered into a sublease for office space in Toronto, with a corporation that is related as they have directors, as well as the Chief Financial Officer and Corporate Secretary in common.
-The related corporation also charged Maritime for reimbursement of direct third party purchases of certain office administration services.
+Effective February 1, 2019, the Company entered into a sublease for office space in Toronto, with a corporation that is related by virtue of having directors, as well as the Chief Financial Officer and Corporate Secretary in common.
 Effective July 1, 2014, the Company entered into arrangement with an administration and exploration services contractor ("AESC") in which a director is a shareholder, pursuant to which it receives office, administrative and exploration services.
 The AESC ceased to be a related party of the Company effective February 1, 2019.

-For the three and nine month periods ended September 30, the Company was charged the following:
+For the years ended December 31, the Company was charged the following: